 Properly functioning fire doors and fire-resistive walls delay fire spread, protecting escape routes and buying valuable time for occupants.

 Compared to residential homes, fire safety plans for commercial and multi-unit properties are much more complex.
-These plans must comply with local municipal requirements and are subject to review and approval by the local fire department.
+These plans are often more detailed due to higher occupancy levels and the complexity of the building layout.

 Professional planners ensure: